ImpocZ/django-politics/README.md

 # Django backend for Politicians

-This repository contains a minimal Django backend and a `politicians` app.
+This repository contains a minimal Django backend and a `politicians` app to view and edit politician tables, goverments, officials, etc...

 Quick setup: